Once upon a time…

 There, they went, their task of creating and securing the world done.
 The age of humans in the world of Deep Ocean began fully at last.

-There is nothing remaining to say that the Island of Apples was not named in favor of the goddess herself, Idunn, a she/they who married an Aesir prince and brought the gift of immortality to not one but two races of gods.
+And there is nothing remaining to say that the Island of Apples was not named in favor of the goddess herself.
+Idunn, a she/they who married an Aesir prince and brought the gift of immortality to not one but two races of gods.

 There is nothing remaining to say that without this energy, which defies gender roles and wantonly challenges the status quo, the worlds of two people would never have started.